 Pearson BTEC Higher Nationals are designed to provide a specialist vocational programme, linked to professional body requirements and National Occupational Standards where appropriate.
 They offer a strong, sector-related emphasis on practical skills development alongside the development of requisite knowledge and understanding.
-The qualifications provide a thorough grounding in the key concepts and practical skills required in Business, and their national recognition by employers allows direct progression to employment.
+The qualifications provide a thorough grounding in the key concepts and practical skills required in Hospitality Management, and their national recognition by employers allows direct progression to employment.

-Pearson BTEC Level 4 HNC (Higher National Certificate) and Level 5 HND (Higher National Diploma) in Business have been developed to provide:
+Pearson BTEC Level 4 HNC (Higher National Certificate) and Level 5 HND (Higher National Diploma) in Hospitality Management have been developed to provide:

-- occupational sectors, - a qualification, which is recognised internationally by employers and education providers, - a thorough grounding (education and training) in the key concepts and practical skills required for a range of careers, or to advance a career, in businesses as a manager, - opportunities for learners to develop a range of techniques, attributes, knowledge, and expertise which enhance personal and professional development, fulfilment, and employability essential for successful performance in working life within Business industry. - opportunities for managers to follow specialized areas of study directly relevant to individual vocations and professions within the Business industry, leading to a nationally recognized Level 5 vocationally specific qualification, - opportunities for full-time learners to progress on to a full-time degree in Business or related areas such as business management, - opportunities for learners to focus on the development of higher-level skills in an Business context, including investigatory and research skills focusing on management issues within the context of Business.
+- a broad introduction to business studies linked to professional body requirements and occupational sectors, - a qualification, which is recognised internationally by employers and education providers, - a thorough grounding (education and training) in the key concepts and practical skills required for a range of careers, or to advance a career, in Hospitality businesses as a manager, - opportunities for learners to develop a range of techniques, attributes, knowledge, and expertise which enhance personal and professional development, fulfilment, and employability essential for successful performance in working life within the Hospitality industry. - opportunities for managers to follow specialized areas of study directly relevant to individual vocations and professions within the Hospitality industry, including study within the licensed trade, leisure and/or tourism sectors, or specialist culinary arts, leading to a nationally recognized Level 5 vocationally specific qualification, - opportunities for full-time learners to progress on to a full-time degree in Hospitality management or related areas such as business management or International Travel and Tourism management, - opportunities for learners to focus on the development of higher-level skills in a Hospitality Management context, including investigatory and research skills focusing on management issues within the context of International Travel, Hospitality/leisure or Tourism.

-The Pearson BTEC HNC and HND in Business, offers a progression path to:
+The Pearson BTEC HNC and HND in Hospitality Management, offers a progression path to:

-- the second or third year of a degree or honours degree programme in various business-related university courses, depending on the match of the Pearson BTEC Higher National units to the degree programme in question. - vocational courses with professional qualifications offered by various professional bodies in the business sector. - a range of management positions in business in general with potential starting salary of £30,000 or more. - self-employment and new business enterprises.
+- the second or third year of a degree or honours degree programme in various HM-related university courses, depending on the match of the Pearson BTEC Higher National units to the degree programme in question. - vocational courses with professional qualifications offered by various professional bodies in the business sector. - a range of management positions in business in general with potential starting salary of £30,000 or more. - self-employment and new business enterprises.

-The course is the ideal place to begin higher level studies in Business and is for students who wish to have a qualification in Business and a passion for playing a management and leadership role.
+The course is the ideal place to begin higher level studies in Hospitality Management and is for students who wish to have a qualification in Hospitality Management and a passion for playing a management and leadership role.